Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 1950–1970

-The roof rack industry is taking shape
+The roof rack industry forms

 1970–2000

-Platforms and modular systems are gaining ground.
+Platforms and modular systems prevail

 The roof rack has come a long way: from suitcases on early vehicles to modern expedition platforms.